-To accomplish this HIT program:
+To accomplish this the HIT program:

 - Offers flexible scheduling of classes by offering the majority of classes in an online format, allowing students to work and/or tend to their family commitments.

 - Monitors the program according to the standards set by the AAS in HIT program accrediting body- the Commission on Accreditation for Health Informatics and Information Management Education.
-Additionally the Panola College Institutional Effectiveness for the HIT program is based on CAHIIM standards.
+Additionally, the Panola College Institutional Effectiveness for the HIT program is based on CAHIIM standards.

 - Sets Institutional Effectiveness goals that are measureable by data collected from faculty, students, curriculum, clinical sites, employers, and external exam scores (RHIT, CCA, etc.).

 The HIT program is well established at Panola College and has continuing CAHIIM accreditation.
 The goals of the program pertain to increasing enrollment and success of HIT Students (completion).
 In addition to completion, graduate scores of the Registered Health Information Technician (RHIT) exam and are monitored for success and used to determine areas which need improvement.
 While completion and graduation of quality HIT professionals is the ultimate goal, it is recognized that this goal is not obtainable without enrollment and retention, therefore these goals are also included for the program.

 Panola College HIT program always strives to provide quality education by staying on the cusp of technology and advances in Health Information.